About outside school hours care (OSHC)

 An OSHC service provides education and care typically for primary school-age children (generally ages 5 to 12 years) outside school hours and during school holidays (Vacation Care).
 OSHC services also often provide education and care on pupil-free days.

-School councils and OSHC providers are encouraged to continue working together to provide care for their communities during this time.
+School councils and OSHC providers are encouraged to continue working together to provide care for children eligible to attend OSHC.

 Parent and carer fees

 Current funding arrangements for OSHC

 As of July 13 2020, the Child Care Subsidy (CCS) and Additional Child Care Subsidy (ACCS) will restart with the introduction of a number of new measures to support providers and families through this period.